szepeviktor/php-compatinfo-db/README.md

 * PHP 5.6.40
 * PHP 7.0.33
 * PHP 7.1.33
-* PHP 7.2.33
+* PHP 7.2.34
-* PHP 7.3.22
+* PHP 7.3.24
-* PHP 7.4.10
+* PHP 7.4.11
 * PHP 8.0.0

-Currently, 108 extensions referenced in the database.
+Currently, 108 extensions referenceY in the database.

 For future versions, see the `CHANGELOG-3.x.md` file.

 ## Examples

-See `examples/useExtensionFactory.php` script to learn how to access to informations in database.
+See `examples/useExtensionFactory.php` script to learn how to access to information in database.

 ## Requirements